 "Time," which includes both the student's course load and how effectively they plan their courses, has also been identified as a major factor impacting student success.
 Earning 30 credit hours or more per year is mathematically essential to completing a 60-hour associate or 120-hour bachelor's degree "on time," i.e., within two years for the two-year degree or four years for the four-year degree.
 However, since 12 hours per semester is the norm for many students, and since the summer term is not nearly as heavily utilized as the fall and spring semesters, many students spend extra semesters or years in college to enroll in the classes that are needed for the major they eventually choose.
-BoR data indicate that first-time, full-time degree-seeking university students enrolled in at least 15 hours during their first term graduate in four years at more than twice the rate compared to students who enrolled in less than 15 hours that first term.
+BoR data indicate that first-time, full-time degree-seeking university students enrolled in at least 15 hours during their first term.
 Establishing an early pattern of completing 30 hours or more per year is clearly associated with graduating 'on time'.

 Not only does taking a full course load increase the likelihood that a student will graduate on time, Complete College America (CCA) has demonstrated that completing 15 credit hours per semester (or 30 per year) improves academic outcomes, reduces student loan debt, saves students money on tuition and improves their employment prospects and lifetime earnings by allowing graduates to enter the workforce sooner.
+However, one must recognize that taking the additional hours does not come without a cost to the college or university.
+In order to recover the cost, the institutions and their management boards would need the tuition authority cited in Recommendation 2.3.

-Recognizing these benefits, in Fall 2016 the BoR applied for and was selected for CCA funding and support for implementing a campaign to inform postsecondary students of the importance and benefits of completing at least 15 credit hours every semester -or at least 30 hours every year.
-The financial and technical support received from CCA will provide the State with the necessary resources to effectively implement its Think 30, Louisiana campaign.
+Recognizing these benefits, in Fall 2016 the BoR applied for and was selected for CCA funding and support to implement a campaign to inform postsecondary students of the importance and benefits of completing at least 15 credit hours every semester - or at least 30 hours every year.
+The financial and technical support received from CCA will provide the State with the necessary resources to effectively implement its Think 30 Louisiana campaign.
 This campaign will educate students (and families) about all the benefits of timely completion.